GLOBAL MARKETS-Europe feels the heat as political temperatures rise

 GOLD SHINES

-Greece's debt problems continued to simmer after it failed to reach a deal on the next installment of its bailout programme earlier this month.
+Greece's debt problems also continued to simmer after it failed to reach a deal on its next installment of its bailout programme earlier this month.

 Greek Finance Minister Euclid Tsakalotos on Tuesday dismissed reports in Germany's Bild newspaper, that the country could opt out of receiving the new tranche if it does not receive clearer debt relief terms.

-Gold rose to a one-month high of $1,270 an ounce before it ran out of steam.
-It has risen almost five percent over the last three weeks as stock markets and other risk plays have stuttered.
+Gold meanwhile rose to a one-month high of $1,270 an ounce before it ran out of steam.
+It has risen almost five percent over the last three weeks as stock markets and other risk plays favoured by traders have stuttered.

 Risk surrounding the closeness of Britain's upcoming elections, the prospect of early elections in Italy and worries over Greek debt were supporting gold, said Jeffrey Halley, a senior market analyst at OANDA.